A Record $100 Million for Barbados Tourism

-The BTA is the country of Barbados’ main tourism promotion agency, which markets the island in major source markets.
+The BTA is the country of Barbados’ principal tourism promotion agency, which markets the island in major source markets.

-Last year long stay visitor arrivals into Barbados dipped with a falloff recorded in major markets like the USA, UK, and the Caribbean, with the exception of Trinidad and Tobago.
+Last year long stay visitor arrivals into Barbados dipped with a falloff recorded in major markets like the USA, UK, and the Caribbean, except for Trinidad and Tobago.

 Not only did arrivals dipped last year but visitor spending fell to Bds$1.9 billion, according to information sourced from the Central Bank of Barbados.

 Some of the funds outlined in the Estimates are expected to be deployed in the key markets (USA and UK) to halt the slide in arrivals.
-It is the first time resources of this magnitude have been allocated to the industry, the main money earner in the economy.
+It is the first time resources of this magnitude have been allocated to the industry; the primary money earner in the economy.